JauJau088/Angry-birbb/README.md

 This is just a for-fun project for personal training purposes.
 Author in no way going to publish the game to play for general audience.

-The scripts and assets are all made from scratch by the author.
+All scripts and most assets are all made from scratch by the author.